MagiCarpy/Cancer-Forum/README.md

 # Spread

-Would like to spread to school and further to spread awareness.
+Would like to spread to school and maybe further.
 Maybe incorporate people who have had cancer to start it up.

 # KEY IDEAS

 Do not make it convoluted.

 Make easy to follow

+Hosting could be a problem...